What is a servo motor and how does it work?

 How does a servo motor work?

 Servo motors achieve their precision through a sophisticated feedback loop.
-When an input signal is sent to the motor, the controller interprets the signal and generates a response.
-This response is continuously adjusted by the feedback device, which monitors the motor’s position and speed.
+When an input signal is sent to the motor, the controller interprets the control signal and generates a response.
+This response is continuously adjusted by the feedback mechanism, which monitors the motor’s position and speed.

 Most servo motors rely on closed-loop control systems that utilize Pulse Width Modulation (PWM) signals.
 These signals dictate the motor’s output, allowing precise adjustments to achieve the required position.
 The feedback device, such as an encoder, ensures that real-time data is relayed to the controller, which compensates for any deviations from the desired outcome.
 This seamless process demonstrates how servo motors work with high precision and reliability, even in demanding applications.